letoram/arcan/doc/lua-tui.md

 the visually related output changes by updating the relevant cells using the drawcalls that are available.
 When you are finished, you explicitly commit by calling _refresh_.
-This function may well return immediately, or, if you are being too frisky (multiple refress and not interleaving with process), it may block for an indefinite time.
+This function may well return immediately, or, if you are being too frisky (multiple refresh and not interleaving with process), it may block for an indefinite time.

 The current size of this grid can be extracted via: